- spring (v.)

 - spring (n.2)

 - "source of a stream or river, flow of water rising to the surface of the earth from below," Old English spring "spring, source, sprinkling," from spring (v.) on the notion of the water "bursting forth" from the ground.
-Rarely used alone, appearing more often in compounds, e.g. wyllspring "wellspring."
+Rarely used alone in Old English, appearing more often in compounds, such as wyllspring "wellspring," espryng "water spring."
 Figurative sense of "source or origin of something" is attested from early 13c.
 Cognate with Old High German sprung "source of water," Middle High German sprinc "leap, jump; source of water."

 - spring (n.3)

-- "act of springing or leaping," mid-15c., from spring (v.).
-The elastic coil that returns to its shape when stretched is so called from early 15c., originally in clocks and watches.
+- "act of springing or leaping," late 14c., from spring (v.).
+The elastic wire coil that returns to its shape when stretched is so called from early 15c., originally in clocks and watches.
 As a device in carriages, coaches, etc., it is attested from 1660s.
-The oldest noun sense (c.1300) is a general one of "action or time of rising or springing into existence."
-It was used of sunrise, the waxing of the moon, rising tides, etc., and is preserved in spring (n.1).